Henry Conyngham, 1st Marquess Conyngham: Family

-Lord Conyngham married Elizabeth Denison, daughter of the wealthy banker Joseph Denison.
-They had three sons and two daughters.
-Their eldest son, Henry Conyngham, Earl of Mount Charles, predeceased his father.
-Their third son Lord Albert Conyngham succeeded to the vast Denison estates on the death of his maternal uncle, assumed the surname Denison and was created Baron Londesborough in 1850.
+Their third son, Lord Albert Conyngham, succeeded to the vast Denison estates on the death of his maternal uncle, assumed the surname Denison and was created Baron Londesborough in 1850.
 The Marchioness Conyngham was a mistress of George IV.
-Lord Conyngham died at Hamilton Place, London, in December 1832, aged 66, and was succeeded by his second but eldest surviving son, Francis.
+Lord Conyngham died at Hamilton Place, London, in December 1832, aged 66, and was succeeded by his second but eldest surviving son.
 The Marchioness Conyngham died in Canterbury, Kent, in October 1861.